ABOUT MARIANNE AARTSEN

 A number of years later she started to do sculpturing alongside her painting.
 In bronze.
 The sculptures were directly composed in wax, using a hollow form.
 This is highly risky, since no clay or plaster model is made in advance.
 Afterwards, it is cast in bronze, which means you can experience directness and traces of the work process in her sculptures.
 For many years now she has also occasionally worked with poets.
 This resulted in 1998 in the book Hazenveld (Hare’s Field, published by Philip Elchers, at her exhibition Hazenveld/Campus Leporarius) where 10 poets each wrote a poem based on a painting she had done.
 She sees her whole work as a large, continuous whole, with all the facets in it of the individual works.
 For this reason, she has made editions in which she places the works in a series and links them with each other.

-Two books were published with visual art, alongside with poetry by Eva Gerlach.
+Four books were published with visual art, alongside with poetry by Eva Gerlach.
 For the first, Solstitium (an initiative of the publisher, Jo Peeters), Aartsen supplied the art to accompany a series of new poems; for the second, Jaagpad, Gerlach wrote poems to accompany Aartsen’s work.
 In these books, visual art and text are not aiming to illustrate each other; rather, between the hard covers, two kindred spirits walk together for a stretch.
 Later, Aartsen began to write herself.
 In 2013 Eva Gerlach has chosen nine paintings from the recent work of the visual artist Marianne Aartsen and has written a penetrating essay about them under the title ‘De richting van het rood / Direction of the red’.
 And in 2016 a book with three poets -Roodkapje verduisterd-. see further info by books.